Heroldpls/MPAndroidChart/report.md

 One or two sentences describing it
 It is a library for plotting Android charts and graphs.

+## Branches of the project
+In the "master" branch the refactored code can be found, additionally, unittests can also be found there.
+In the branch "coverage" you can find all of our branch coverage tools.

 ## Onboarding experience
 1. How easily can you build the project?
 Briefly describe if everything worked as documented or not:
     a.
 Did you have to install a lot of additional tools to build the software?